NYT Crossplay: Play and Spell

 How much does it cost?

-- Free to play with ad-free experience
+- Free with ad-supported gameplay

 Who Built It?